 Incoming search terms:

-- how to unlock ipod touch to factory setting (1)
+- how to restore ipod touch to factory settings without passcode

-- how to restore ipod touch to factory settings without passcode (1)
+- how to reset ipod touch to factory settings without passcode

 - how to reset an ipod touch without a computer